-In December 2019, RMS entered into an offer letter with Mr. Sanford, our Chief Financial Officer, effective January 1, 2020, which was amended and restated as an employment agreement in June of 2021.
-The employment agreement provided for an initial annual salary of \$300,000, that was increased to \$350,000, effective as of November 15, 2020 and increased again to \$400,000, effective June 17, 2021.
-The employment agreement also provides Mr. Sanford with an opportunity to earn an annual bonus with a target amount equal to 75% of his annual base salary.
+In December 2019, RMS entered into an offer letter with Mr. Sanford, our Chief Financial Officer, effective January 1, 2020, which was amended and restated as an employment agreement in June of 2021, as further amended in September 2022 to transfer his employment agreement from RMS to Rani LLC on the same terms and to reflect the then-current salary of \$416,000.
+The employment agreement provides Mr. Sanford with an opportunity to earn an annual bonus with a target amount equal to 75% of his annual base salary.
 Mr. Sanford is also entitled to certain benefits upon his termination of employment as discussed below in the section titled "-Potential Payments Upon Termination or Change in Control".